juxtapos/Rain/README.md

     $ npm install -d

 In case you're curious, the dependencies are pulled from the package.json file.
+The modules are installed in the folder node_modules in the project folder.

-*PLEASE NOTE:*
+**PLEASE NOTE:**

-* Only expected to work on unixoid machines (because of path handling)
+* **Only expected to work on unixoid machines (because of path handling)**
-* You need a symlink to from ./public/modules to ./modules, and from ./public/instances to ./instances.
-In the project root execute:
+* **You need a symlink to from ./public/modules to ./modules, and from ./public/instances to ./instances.
+In the project root execute:**

         $ ln -s ../modules public/modules
         $ ln -s ../instances public/instances

 # Development